-It is the student's responsibility to be registered for classes and cleared through the Bursar's Office.
+It is the student's responsibility to be registered for classes through the Registrar's Office and cleared through the Bursar's Office.
 Students who attend classes and who are not properly registered and cleared will not be reinstated into the class and will not receive credit.